ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 thorn.
 Forgive, oh hearts estranged,
 forgive, I plead !
 When dreamless rest
 is mine I shall not need The tenderness
-for which I long to-night. --&quot;Public
+for which I long to-night. --&quot;Publi
 </td></tr></table>

 ---